 Before PagedAttention[5], KV caches were allocated as contiguous blocks of GPU memory.
 If you reserved 128K tokens of space but only used 10K, the remaining 118K tokens worth of memory was wasted.
 Worse, different requests in a batch required different amounts of cache, leading to severe memory fragmentation.

 PagedAttention (introduced in vLLM) borrows the concept of virtual memory paging from operating systems.
-The KV cache is divided into fixed-size "pages" (typically 16 tokens each).
-Pages are allocated on-demand as the sequence grows.
-Non-contiguous pages are linked together, just like a filesystem links disk blocks to form a file.
+The KV cache is divided into fixed-size blocks (the vLLM paper uses 16-token blocks).
+Blocks are allocated on-demand as the sequence grows.
+Non-contiguous blocks are linked together through a block table rather than one giant contiguous allocation.

 TTFT (Time to First Token) measures the latency from when a request arrives to when the first output token is generated.
 This is dominated by the "prefill" phase, where the model processes all input tokens in one forward pass to build the KV cache.